gulyasgergely902/codechecker/docs/tools/report-converter.md

 # analyzer result of Cppcheck.
 It will generate a unique report identifier
 report-converter -t cppcheck -o ./codechecker_cppcheck_reports ./cppcheck_reports

 # Store the Cppcheck reports with CodeChecker.
+Use --url to specify a server address.
 CodeChecker store ./codechecker_cppcheck_reports -n cppcheck
 ```